 The Kneens lived in British Columbia from 1995 to 2006, first in Mission in the Fraser Valley and then at Left Fields (the farm operated by Rebecca Kneen and Brian MacIsaac) in Sorrento in the Shuswap.
 During this period Brewster wrote Farmageddon and Invisible Giant, 2nd edition, and engaged in public education and organizing, helping form the BC Biotechnology Circle and the Canadian Biotechnology Action Network (CBAN).
 In 2006 the Kneens moved east to a more accessible location, Ottawa, where Brewster's bicycle replaces the automobile much of the time.

 Much of his current focus is on the cultural and ideological underpinnings of public and political life.
-His latest book, The Tyranny of Rights, was published in 2009.
+This is reflected in his 2009 book, The Tyranny of Rights.
+After several years of reflection on the relationship between these elements and his own life experience, he wrote a "political-theological memoir", Journey of an Unrepentant Socialist, which was published by The Ram's Horn in November, 2014.

 - About Us